robur-coop/vm/README.md

   operations on the same VM should not be called in parallel.
 - The current network setup relies on an undocumented external dnsmasq configuration, I'd like to replace this with a MirageOS unikernel.
+- Running VMs regularly will quickly exhaust the host system kernel's entropy pool.
+Install `rng-tools5` to start an `rngd` service feeding entropy from hardware sources into the host kernel's entropy pool.
+The guest VM is configured with a `virtio-rng` device which the guest OS should use as an entropy source.